ChickenSwimmer2020/Discordant/README.md

 Nothing **stays** in harmony

 # TODO:
+- [ ] Completely remake the controls system cause rn its overcomplicated and annoying to use
 - [ ] Make a frontent for controls from `UserPrefs.hx` via a layerable abstract over FlxKey.
 (ZSDev)
 - [ ] Compress levels into a single file which is more sophisticated than zip.
 (ZSDev)
 - [ ] Move level update loop from `PlayState.hx` to `Level.hx:LVL`